 What does Gwyneth mean?

-Gwyneth /gw-y-neth/ [2 sylls.] as a girls' name is of Welsh origin, and the meaning of Gwyneth is "happiness".
+Gwyneth /gw-y-neth/ [2 sylls.] as a girls' name is of Welsh origin, and the meaning of Gwyneth is "white, fair".

-From "gwynaeth".
-Of uncertain meaning and also possibly from the Welsh district name Gwynedd, probably from "gwen" meaning "white, fair".
+From the Welsh district name Gwynedd, probably from gwen meaning "white, fair".
+May also derive from gwynaeth meaning "luck, happiness".
 Its use in the English-speaking world seems to have been due to the popular novelist Annie Harriet Hughes (19th century) whose pen name was Gwyneth Vaughan.
 Actress Gwyneth Paltrow.

-Gwyneth has 23 variants: Cheryth, Gweneth, Gwenetta, Gwenette, Gwenisha, Gwenita, Gwenith, Gwenness, Gwenneth, Gwennetta, Gwenyth, Gwineth, Gwinneth, Gwinyth, Gwynedd, Gwynith, Gwynna, Gwynne, Gwynneth, Winnie▼, Winny, Wynne and Wynnie.more]
+Gwyneth has 24 variants: Cheryth, Gweneth, Gwenetta, Gwenette, Gwenisha, Gwenita, Gwenith, Gwenness, Gwenneth, Gwennetta, Gwenyth, Gwineth, Gwinneth, Gwinyth, Gwyn, Gwynedd, Gwynith, Gwynna, Gwynne, Gwynneth, Winnie▼, Winny, Wynne and Wynnie.

 How popular is Gwyneth?